The Bankrate promise

 Who needs HO-1 coverage?

-HO-1 insurance misses the mark on a lot of disasters that can cause costly damages to your home, not to mention that it lacks liability and personal possession coverage.
+HO-1 insurance does not offer coverage for a lot of perils that might cause costly damage to your home, not to mention that it lacks liability and personal property coverage.
 Because it is so basic, many states don’t allow insurance carriers to offer HO-1 coverage.

 In states where HO-1 policies are available, they don’t typically meet the coverage standards mortgage lenders require for homeowners insurance.
-In other words, if you have a mortgage on your home, you’ll probably need a more comprehensive policy than HO-1 insurance.
+In other words, if you have a mortgage on your home, your lender will probably require you to carry a more comprehensive policy than HO-1 insurance.
 HO-3 policies are the most common type of homeowners insurance, and HO-5 policies offer the most robust coverage.